Policies & Bylaws

-The principal office of the Chapter shall be located in Saskatoon in the Province of Saskatchewan, Canada.
-PMI-NSC may have other offices such as Branch offices as designated by PMI-NSC's Board of Directors.
+The principal office of the Chapter shall be in Saskatoon in the Province of Saskatchewan, Canada.
+PMI-NSC may have other offices such as Branch offices as designated by PMI-NSC’s Board.

 Section 2.
-The bylaws of PMI-NSC may not conflict with the current PMI's Bylaws and all policies, procedures, rules or directives established or authorized by PMI as well as with the PMI-NSC's Charter with PMI.
+The Bylaws of PMI-NSC may not conflict with the current PMI Bylaws and all policies, procedures, rules or directives established or authorized by PMI as well as with the PMI-NSC’s Charter with PMI.

 Section 1.
 Purpose of PMI-NSC.

-General Purpose.
-The Chapter has been founded as non-profit, tax exempt corporation (or equivalent) chartered by PMI®, and is dedicated to advancing the practice, science, and profession of project management in a conscious and proactive manner.
+A. General Purpose.
+The Chapter has been founded as non-profit, tax-exempt corporation (or equivalent) chartered by PMI, and is dedicated to advancing the practice, science, and profession of project management in a conscious and proactive manner.

-Specific Purposes.
-Consistent with the terms of the Charter executed between PMI-NSC and PMI and these Bylaws, the purposes of PMI-NSC shall include the following:
+B. Specific Purposes.
+Consistent with the terms of the Charter executed between PMI-NSC and PMI, and these Bylaws, the purposes of PMI-NSC shall include the following:

-- To foster professionalism in the management of projects.
+a) To foster professionalism in the management of project programs and portfolios.

-- To stimulate appropriate global application of project management for the benefit of general public.
+c) To stimulate appropriate global application of project management for the benefit of the general public.

-- To provide a recognized forum for the free exchange of ideas, applications, and solutions to project management issues among its members, and other interested and involved in project management.
+d) To provide a recognized forum for the free exchange of ideas, applications, and solutions to project management issues among its members, and others interested and involved in project management.

-- The membership database and listings provided by PMI to PMI-NSC may not be used for commercial purposes and may be used only for non-profit purposes directly related to the business of PMI-NSC , consistent with PMI policies and all applicable laws and regulations, including but not limited to those law and regulations pertaining to privacy and use of personal information.
+B. The membership database and listings provided by PMI to PMI-NSC may not be used for commercial purposes and may be used only for non-profit purposes directly related to the business of PMI-NSC, consistent with PMI policies and all applicable laws and regulations, including but not limited to those laws and regulations pertaining to privacy and use of personal information.

-- The officers and directors of PMI-NSC shall be solely accountable for the planning and operations of the Chapter, and shall perform their duties in accordance with the Chapter’s governing documents; its Charter Agreement; PMI’s Bylaws, policies, practices, procedures, and rules; and applicable law.
+C. The Board members of PMI-NSC shall be solely accountable for the planning and operations of the Chapter and shall perform their duties in accordance with the Chapter’s governing documents; its Charter Agreement; PMI’s Bylaws, policies, practices, procedures, and rules; and applicable law.

 Section 1.
 General Membership Provisions.

-- Membership in PMI-NSC requires membership in PMI®.
-PMI-NSC shall not accept as members any individuals who have not been accepted as PMI® members.
+A. Membership in PMI-NSC requires membership in PMI.
+PMI-NSC shall not accept as members any individuals who have not been accepted as PMI members.

-- Membership in this organization is voluntary and shall be open to any eligible person interested in furthering the purposes of the organization.
-Membership shall be open to all eligible persons without regard to race, creed, color, age, sex, marital status, national origin, religion, or physical or mental disability.
+Membership in PMI and PMI-NSC is voluntary and shall be open to any eligible person interested in furthering the purposes of the organization.
+Membership shall be open to all eligible persons without regard to race, creed, color, age, gender, marital status, national origin, religion, or physical or mental disability.

-- Members shall be governed by and abide by the PMI Bylaws and by the bylaws of PMI-NSC and all policies, procedures, rules and directives lawfully made thereunder, including but not limited to the PMI Code of Conduct.
+B. Members shall be governed by and abide by the PMI Bylaws and by the Bylaws of PMI-NSC and all policies, procedures, rules and directives lawfully made thereunder, including but not limited to the PMI Code of Conduct.

-- Members who fail to pay the required dues when due shall be delinquent for a period of one (1) month and their names removed from the official membership list of PMI-NSC.
-A delinquent member may be reinstated by payment in full of all unpaid dues for PMI and PMI-NSC to PMI within such one month delinquent period.
+E. Members who fail to pay the required dues when due for a period of one (1) month shall be delinquent and their names removed from the official membership list of PMI-NSC.
+A delinquent member may be reinstated by payment in full of all unpaid dues for PMI and PMI-NSC, to PMI, within such one month delinquent period.

-- Upon termination of membership in PMI-NSC , the member shall forfeit any and all rights and privileges of membership.
+F. Upon termination of membership in PMI-NSC, the member shall forfeit all rights and privileges of membership.

 Section 1.
 PMI-NSC shall be governed by a Board of Directors (Board).
 The Board shall be responsible for carrying out the purposes and objectives of the non-profit corporation (or equivalent).

 Section 2.
-The Board shall consist of the officers of PMI-NSC elected (with the exception of the Immediate Past-President) by the PMI-NSC membership and shall be members in good standing of PMI and of PMI-NSC.
-Terms of office for the Officers shall be 2 years, limited to 2 consecutive terms in the same position, and no more than 4 consecutive terms (i.e., 8 years) on the Board in general.
-These positions are staggered so that 5 are elected each year.
+The Board shall consist of the officers (Board members) of PMI-NSC elected (with the exception of the Immediate Past-President) by the PMI-NSC membership and shall be members in good standing of PMI and of PMI-NSC.
+Terms of office for the Board members shall be 2 years, limited to 2 consecutive terms in the same position, and no more than 4 consecutive terms (i.e., 8 years) on the Board in general.
+This limitation of duration applies to elected terms only; appointments mid-term do not apply.
+PMI-NSC will endeavor to stagger Board positions so that half are elected each year.
 Upon the election of a new President, the previous term’s President will be automatically appointed to the Immediate Past-President position.

 Section 3.
-The President shall be the chief executive officer for PMI-NSC and of the Board, and shall perform such duties as are customary for presiding officers, including making all required appointments with the approval of the Board.
+The President shall be the chief executive officer for PMI-NSC and of the Board, and shall perform such duties as are customary for presiding Board members, including making all required appointments with the approval of the Board.
 The President shall be responsible for the development and regular review of, and adherence to the PMI-NSC Strategic Plan.
-The President shall also serve as a member ex-officio with the right to participate and vote on all committees except the Nominating Committee.
+The President shall also serve as a member ex-officio with the right to participate and vote on all committees.

 Section 5.
-The Chapter Secretary shall keep the records of all business meetings of PMI-NSC and meetings of the Board.
+The Secretary is a non-voting position on the Board, appointed by the Board.
+The Secretary shall keep the records of all business meetings of PMI-NSC and meetings of the Board.

 Section 6.
 The Vice President of Finance shall oversee the management of funds for duly authorized purposes of PMI-NSC and conducting due diligence of all contracts entered into on behalf of PMI-NSC.